CSE232-MSU/CSE232/Labs/lab06.md

 /soft/linux/bin:/bin:/usr/bin:/usr/sbin:/usr/X11R6/bin:/usr/cpssbin:/soft/linux/bin:/usr/X11R6/bin:/usr/local/bin:
 ```

-This means that if I try to run `say_hello Josh`, it looks in `/soft/linux/bin` for an executable called `say_hello`, and if it can't find it, it then looks in `/bin`, then in `/usr/sbin`, and so on before giving up.
+This means that if I try to run `say_hello Josh`, it looks in `/soft/linux/bin` for an executable called `say_hello`, and if it can't find it, it then looks in `/bin`, then in `/usr/sbin`, and so on before giving up (the `:` character delimits the paths).

 Sometimes it is useful to add other directories to this path (often for programs you want to call from the command line).
-You can do so by adding the directory to your PATH.

 If I want to add the folder "`~/joshs_programs/`" to my PATH, because it has useful programs to run at the command line, I can add them like this: